-Chances are you've read and watched your fair share of cartoons so show grandma's hooked nose or whatever shape it is, and draw!
+Chances are you've read and watched your fair share of cartoons so show grandma's hooked nose or whatever shape it is, her goose neck - and draw!

 Here are some ways to get started.